Has the #MeToo movement been effective in decreasing instances of sexual harassment in the workplace?

 The #MeToo movement has helped, but it has not eliminated the problem.
 If you have experienced sexual harassment or gender discrimination at work, you are not alone.

-Middletown Sexual Harassment Lawyers at McOmber & McOmber, P.C.
+Middletown Sexual Harassment Lawyers at McOmber McOmber & Luber, P.C.
 Represent Victims of Sexual Harassment and Gender Discrimination

 You should always feel comfortable and safe where you work.
-If you have experienced sexual harassment or gender discrimination, the Middletown sexual harassment lawyers at McOmber & McOmber, P.C. can help you.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+If you have experienced sexual harassment or gender discrimination, the Middletown sexual harassment lawyers at McOmber McOmber & Luber, P.C. can help you.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
 We represent all clients in Middletown, Cherry Hill, and throughout New Jersey.